 Executive Summary

 The objective of this study is to develop and validate patient-level prediction models for adult patients that are being hospitalized with pneumonia, to predict two outcomes: 1) hospitalizations with pneumonia, acute respiratory distress syndrome, sepsis, acute kidney injury, requiring intensive services or resulting in death, and 2) persons who die.
-Both with a time risk of 30 days from hospital admission.
+Both with a time at risk of 30 days from hospital admission.
 These two prediction models will be implemented using Lasso Logistic Regression.

 Rationale & Background